 WSSU embraces and strives to uphold the freedoms of expression and speech guaranteed by the First Amendment of the U.S. Constitution and the North Carolina Constitution, as they may be amended from time to time.
 WSSU has the right under appropriate circumstances to regulate the time, place, and manner of exercising these and other constitutionally protected rights.
-WSSU fully supports the right of a student to assemble peacefully and to express him or herself in a manner in which order is maintained.
-The university has the right under appropriate circumstances to regulate the time, place, and manner of exercising these and other constitutionally protected rights in a manner in which order is maintained.
+WSSU fully supports the right of a student to assemble peacefully and to express him or herself in a way order is maintained.
 The university has the right under appropriate circumstances to regulate the time, place, and manner of exercising these and other constitutionally protected rights in a manner consistent with applicable laws and policies, as they may be amended from time to time.